Aiemu/imgFilter/README.md

 # imgFilter
-inludes some image filters, such as lomo and crystallization.
+include some image filters, such as lomo and crystallization.